pmq20/ruby-packer/README.md

 this is located at c:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\vcvars32.bat.

 Ensure that bison and sed are in your path.
 If you installed to C:\Gnuwin32, they will be in C:\Gnuwin32\bin.

+### Building and Installing

+To build `rubyc` you must have a C compiler and the necessary toolchain to build ruby and the libraries stuffed inside rubyc which include at least:
+* gdbm
+* libffi
+* ncurses
+* openssl
+* readline
+* yaml
+* zlib

+Also see the OS-specific prerequisites below.

+If you are unsure if your toolchain is complete then trying to build `rubyc` will let you know you are missing something.
+Unfortunately it may tell you with some unfamiliar message.
+Please file an issue here if this occurs.

+Once your toolchain is set up run `bundle`.
+To compile your own `rubyc` run:

+	bundle exec rake rubyc

+Or:

+	rm rubyc; ruby -Ilib bin/rubyc bin/rubyc -o rubyc

+This will produce a single `rubyc` executable, which can be put inside any of your `PATH` locations, so that it can be directly called from the command prompt.
+For example:

+	mv rubyc /usr/local/bin

+Remember that rubyc includes all the files from the current directory in the built executable.
+You must *delete the prior rubyc* or your squashfs will *continually grow larger* and the embedded squashfs *compile time will be very, very long*.

+If you make changes to the stuffed libraries or the compiler you may need to add the `--clean-tmpdir` argument to `rubyc` for a clean rebuild.

 ## Authors